 New CPFSA CEO to be named soon

-The Office of the Services Commissions is in the process of interviewing candidates for the post of chief executive officer at the Child Protection and Family Services Agency (CPFSA).
+The Office of the Services Commission is in the process of interviewing candidates for the post of chief executive officer at the Child Protection and Family Services Agency (CPFSA).

-Minister of Education and Youth, Fayval Williams, told Wednesday's post-Cabinet press briefing that the successful candidate will be named in short order.
+Fayval Williams, minister of education and youth, told Wednesday’s post-Cabinet press briefing that the successful candidate would be named in short order.

 Michelle McIntosh Harvey, the CPFSA’s director of finance, has been the interim CEO since April.

 The position of CEO became vacant in January when Rosalee Gage-Grey was asked to step down from the role amid controversy following a damaging report surrounding American Carl Robanske and his agency, Embracing Orphans.